Watermark

 • In the United States, a 2023 Executive Order established standards for watermarking and regulation, but requires action by Congress to codify these standards for enforcement.

 The implications of this regulatory tapestry remain to be seen.
-If you are working on a foundational model or generative tool, you can prepare by developing principals and standards to evaluate the product experience.
+If you are working on a foundational model or generative tool, you can prepare by developing principles and standards to evaluate the product experience.
 If you are working on a platform, think through how to label this content in different scenarios.

 There is not a conventional approach established that mitigates the conflicting risk to this issue, and most likely it will need to be solved through a combination of regulation and source code.
 Additional innovation is being pursued through other means, like MIT's work on PhotoGuard, which essentially blocks generative tools from manipulating certain aspects of an image.